qbabor4/9gagJS/README.md

 First of all You have to install Mozilla Firefox and Greasemonkey plugin. *( You can do it with Tampermonkey on Chrome and the steps are quite similar)*

-*My script was written on Greasemonkey 3.9 but should run on every versions with JQuery included.*
+*My script was written on Greasemonkey 3.9 but should run on every version with JQuery included.*

 2. Click on down faced arrow next to the Greasemonkey icon on the plugin bar in your browser.
 3. Next You wanna create "New Script" clicking this option in the pop-up menu.